Follow TV Tropes

 • The League of Extraordinary Gentlemen: Hawley Griffin tries to sell out all of humankind to the Martian invaders in hope of ruling Earth as "Invisible Man the First".

-• Saturn Queen, in the most recent reboot of the Legion of Super-Heroes.
+• Legion of Super-Heroes: Saturn Queen joined the Legion of Super-Villains because of this.
 With her telepathy giving her a constant look at the underbelly of the human mind, she's become convinced that Humans Are the Real Monsters, and that as such, her own thievery, murder, and attempts to Take Over the World — and those of her partners, Cosmic King and Lightning Lord — are perfectly okay.

 • Transmetropolitan: Gary "The Smiler" Callahan's desire to be a President Evil (which is stated to be his only desire) is motivated by two things, both originating from his hatred of people: 1) Because he thinks so little of people that he feels like he should be above them by holding a position of power, and 2) Because this position provides him with enough power to oppress people without them being able to fight back.